DGP-Studio/Snap.Hutao.Docs/docs/en/features/develop-plan.md

 ---
 headerDepth: 2
 category: [Feature, Tutorial]
-tag: [develop plan, develop calculator]
+tag: [develop plan, develop calculator, Enhancement Progression Calculator]
 order: 10
 comment: false
 description: The "Development Plan" feature in Snap Hutao assists players in quickly creating cultivation checklists for characters and weapons, allowing them to easily track the obtainable targets they own and plan to cultivate.